shivani-shetty/maze-solver/README.md

 A web-based **pathfinding visualizer** that demonstrates popular pathfinding algorithms like **DFS, BFS, Dijkstra, and A\* Search**.
 This interactive tool allows users to set a start and end point, place obstacles, and visualize how different algorithms find the shortest path.

+You can find the web app on  https://shivani-shetty.github.io/maze-solver/#

 ## 🚀 Features

 - 🏃 **Set Start & End Points** – Click on the grid to choose your start and goal positions.